m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/physics-bodies.md

 `

 export const more = [
-{ description: <>For development purposes, it can be helpful to show the [outline] of the physics body that has been attached to an entity.
+{ description: <>For development purposes, it can be helpful to show the [outline] of the physics body that has been attached to a node.
 To do this, pass the option `showsPhysics: true` into the physics engine constructor.
 A green outline now appears around the pink ball (because it has a physics body), but not the blue ball.</>,
 code: `const physics = new Physics({ showsPhysics: true });
 await game.registerPlugin(physics);